ragingprodigy/litesol/README.md

 # litesol
-The official website for Litesol COnsultancy Limited
+The official website for Litesol Consultancy Limited